-But both consensus and ranked choice ballots let us decide some closely-related options at the same time.
-Both reward blending compatible ideas, and polarize less than yes-or-no voting. pages 9, 14, 31, 45, 56 So more members want to help carry out the decision soon and make it work; fewer try to slow it down.
+But both consensus and ranked choice ballots let us decide some closely related options at the same time.
+And both reward blending compatible ideas. pages 9, 31 They are less divisive than yes-or-no voting. " 14, 46, 56 So more members want to help carry out the decision soon and make it work; fewer try to slow it down.